-When I first started reading this passage I was a little confused.
+When I first started reading this passage I was confused.
 Love your enemies?

 Who Should We Love?

-The Pharisees interpreted Leviticus 19:18 as teaching that they should love only those who love in return.
-They took Psalm 139:19-22 and 140:9-11 as meaning that they should hate their enemies.
+The Pharisees interpreted Leviticus 19:18 as teaching to love only those who love in return.
+They took Psalm 139:19-22 and 140:9-11 as meaning they should hate their enemies.

 Use the Holy Spirit to Guide You